 If your webhook endpoint does not respond properly, Stripe continues retrying the webhook notification every hour for up to three days with an exponential back off.
 In test mode, we retry three times over a few hours.
 During that time, no payment will be attempted unless a successful response is received.
 We’ll also notify you via email that the webhook is failing.

-This behavior applies to all webhook endpoints defined on your account, including cases where a Connect application or other third-party service is having problems with its webhooks handling.
+This behavior applies to all webhook endpoints defined on your account, including cases where a Connect application or other third-party service is having trouble handling incoming webhooks.

 Congrats!
 You’ve learned how to use webhooks with subscriptions.
 Some documentation you might want to read next: